 Extreme cold is just as dangerous for dogs in cars as extreme heat.
 The car can act as a refrigerator in the winter.

-Snow may cause stomach upset or there may be hidden objects in the snow.
-Dogs can ingest salt, antifreeze or other chemicals while licking their paws.
-Pads may bleed from encrusted snow or ice.
+Snow may cause stomach upset.
+In addition, dogs can ingest salt, antifreeze or other chemicals while licking their paws.
 Consider using coolant and antifreeze products that contain propylene glycol rather than ethylene glycol.